LKbryan777/simple-banking-app-v2/README.md

     app = Flask(__name__)
     app.config['SECRET_KEY'] = os.environ.get('SECRET_KEY')
 ```
-Created a .env file to securely store environment variables, including the SECRET_KEY.
-Environment variables are loaded securely at application startup using tools such as python-dotenv or the hosting platform’s environment variable configuration.
-Restricts secret exposure to only the runtime environment, improving security posture.
+Created a .env file to safely keep environment variables, including the SECRET_KEY.
+Environment variables are loaded securely during application initialization using tools like python-dotenv or the environment variable settings provided by the hosting platform.
+This limits the exposure of secrets to just the runtime environment, enhancing the security stance.

 **improvement**
 ```python